idilsulo/Wallery/README.md

 # Wallery
 ___Art that makes you move.___

-Dream a world where art exhibitions take place in ~~virtual spaces~~ real world but placed virtually, visible only to those interested, and without having any space limit or setup cost.
+Dream a world where art exhibitions take place in real world but placed virtually, visible only to those interested, and without having any space limit or setup cost.
 A chance for artists to exhibit their work and sell them as NFTs.

 <p style="text-align: center;">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=GKM0GHIbIQo" style="text-align:center" target="_blank"><img src="Wallery.png" /></a>
 </p>

 ## Inspiration
-~~Going to a gallery abroad in New York from Zurich is hard.
-Why not bring the artwork to your town instead, and explore it while incorporating movement to your life?~~

 **For the art-lovers.** Going to a gallery abroad in New York from Zurich is hard.
 Why not bring the artwork to your town instead, and explore it while incorporating movement to your life?